Derbies in the Rugby Football League: London Derby

 The London Derby is contested between London Broncos and London Skolars; these teams being the only professional or semi-professional sides within Greater London.
 As yet, there isn't much of a rivalry as neither team had met in the same division until recent times, and the Broncos have played at many different grounds around London, therefore making it difficult to build a stable fan base.
 However they play each other in a pre-season friendly called the Capital Challenge which is held at the Artillery Grounds.

 Roses Derbies

 Games between Yorkshire clubs Halifax and Huddersfield Giants against traditional Lancashire clubs Oldham and Rochdale Hornets are often called Roses Derbies or Wars of the Roses due to the clubs being located near the edge of the county boundaries.
 Meetings between Oldham and Huddersfield were particularly competitive up until the mid 1990s.

 Salford Derby

-An East Lancashire rivalry has previously existed with in the City of Salford exists between Salford City Reds and Swinton Lions, this fixture is also known as the Salford Derby, despite Swinton now being based in Sale.
+An East Lancashire rivalry has previously existed with in the City of Salford between Salford City Reds and Swinton Lions, this fixture is also known as the Salford Derby, despite Swinton now being based in Sale.